yawollopkcaj/STM32H7-DMA-blog/README.md

 The DMA completion interrupt advances the acquisition state machine from CLEARING to STARTING, POLLING, READING, and finally IDLE.
 DMA does not understand ADBMS commands or PEC values; it only moves bytes.
 The state machine interprets the completed RX buffer and validates the protocol.

-## Three wrong theories
+## Troubleshooting

 The first DMA build produced garbage.
 I'd write the configuration registers, read them back, and get values that had nothing to do with what I'd just written.

-I wasted a week on three explanations, in this order:

-**Cache coherency.** This is the classic DMA bug on an H7: DMA writes straight to SRAM, the CPU reads a stale cache line, and you get exactly this symptom.
+Cache coherency is the classic DMA bug on an H7: DMA writes straight to SRAM, the CPU reads a stale cache line, and you get exactly this symptom.
 I added cache maintenance and the behavior changed, which I took as confirmation.
 It wasn't.
 Our project is supposed to run with D-Cache disabled entirely, so if the cache is off, clearing it can't be what fixed anything.
 I actually wrote that contradiction down as a question in my notes at the time, and kept going anyway.
 Noted it, ignored it.

 The real answer was in the datasheet, in the section on command framing, which I'd read and not actually absorbed.
 To cut down on transfer count I'd batched `WRCFGA` and `WRCFGB` into one continuous SPI transaction.
 The ADBMS does not allow that.